Here’s what’s in the debt ceiling deal - KESQ

 Expands work requirements: The agreement calls for temporarily broadening of work requirements for certain adults receiving food stamps.

 Currently, childless, able-bodied adults ages 18 to 49 are only able to get food stamps for three months out of every three years unless they are employed at least 20 hours a week or meet other criteria.
-The deal would raise the age to 54, according to the source.
-The GOP fact sheet says it would apply to those up to age 55.
+The agreement would increase the upper limit of the mandate to age 55 in phases, according to the bill text.

-However, the deal would also expand exemptions for veterans, people who are homeless and others in the Supplemental Nutrition Assistance Program, or SNAP, as food stamps are formally known.
+However, the deal would also expand exemptions for veterans, people who are homeless and former foster youth in the Supplemental Nutrition Assistance Program, or SNAP, as food stamps are formally known.

 And all the changes would end in 2030.

+The administration believes that about the same number of food stamp recipients would be subject to work requirements because of the exemptions, though it is waiting for a formal estimate, the White House official said.

-The agreement would also make changes to the current work requirements in the Temporary Assistance for Needy Families program.
+The agreement would also tighten the current work requirements in the Temporary Assistance for Needy Families program, primarily by adjusting the work participation rate credits that states can receive for reducing their caseloads.

 Work requirements would not be introduced in Medicaid, which House Republicans had called for in their debt ceiling bill.

-Claw back unspent Covid-19 relief funds: The deal would rescind unobligated funds from the Covid-19 relief packages that Congress passed to respond to the pandemic, according to the House GOP fact sheet.
+Claw back some Covid-19 relief funds: The deal would rescind roughly $28 billion in unobligated funds from the Covid-19 relief packages that Congress passed to respond to the pandemic, according to the House GOP.

-Estimates on how much of the roughly $4.5 trillion in relief remains vary.

-Cut Internal Revenue Service funding: The agreement would cancel the total fiscal year 2023 staffing funding request that the House GOP says would go for new IRS agents, according to the fact sheet.
+It would retain $5 billion in funding to accelerate the development of Covid-19 vaccines and treatments, and funding for vaccines and treatments for the uninsured, according to a White House source.
+It would also keep money for housing assistance, the Indian Health Service and other measures.

+Congress approved roughly $4.6 trillion in Covid-19 relief funds since the pandemic began in early 2020.

+Separately, the agreement would also rescind $1.4 billion in IRS funding from the act, which the GOP describes as the full amount of funds included in the agency’s fiscal 2023 spending plan for non-taxpayer services.

+The moves mean that the IRS will use up the boost in funding and need to request additional money from Congress sooner than a decade, according to the White House official.

-Restart student loan repayments: The deal would require borrowers to pay back their student loans again, according to the House GOP fact sheet, although when repayments would start is not specified.
-They have been paused since the Covid-19 pandemic began.
+Restart student loan repayments: Under the deal, borrowers would have to begin paying back their student loans at the end of the summer, as the Biden administration has already announced, according to a third source familiar with the debt ceiling talks.
+The pause has been in effect since the Covid-19 pandemic began.

 The-CNN-Wire